European Union submarine internet cables: The European Union

+Internet cables were not classified as Critical Infrastructure in the 2008 European Programme for Critical Infrastructure Protection(EPCIP), but the 2013 update recognized cyberspace as a growing concern.
+Today, submarine cables are categorized under "information and communication systems" critical infrastructure by the EU.

 Threats

 Submarine internet cables are subject to threats and damages of different kinds, to which the EU is more or less vulnerable.
 Three categories can be distinguished: natural causes, unintentional human causes and intentional human causes.

 Natural threats

 The first kind of damages to internet cables are natural hazards.
 Overall, they account for less than 10% of all submarine internet cables damages.